LandonSchropp/landonschropp.github.io/source/notes/2016-11-29-scott-svenson.md

 Start a company because it's needed.
 The business is about much more than just the product.
-You get to choose what you want to care about and change. <q>The world does not need another pizza restaurant.</q> He found passion not in the pizza, but in *how he could use it as a platform to drive social change.*
+You get to choose what you want to care about and change. <q>The world does not need another pizza restaurant.</q> Scott found passion not in the pizza, but in *how he could use it as a platform to drive social change.*

 In order to build a successful company, you have to do something that's different.
 Really meditate